akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 published: true
 ---

+_Fair warning: lots of words and no pictures below._

 _[Skip to the actual data analysis.](#markdown-toc)_

 Despite being a freshly-minted adult, this is a continuing-education hill I will die on: